akxxxsl/iss_tracker/README.md

 ## Technology Stack
 This project utilizes the following technologies:

---HTML5
+* HTML5
---CSS3
+* CSS3
---JavaScript
+* JavaScript
---Leaflet.js - An open-source JavaScript library for mobile-friendly interactive maps.
+* Leaflet.js - An open-source JavaScript library for mobile-friendly interactive maps.
---OpenStreetMap - A free, editable map of the whole world that is being built by volunteers largely from scratch and released with an open-content license.
+* OpenStreetMap - A free, editable map of the whole world that is being built by volunteers largely from scratch and released with an open-content license.
---Open Notify API - An open-source project to provide a simple programming interface for some of NASA’s awesome data.
+* Open Notify API - An open-source project to provide a simple programming interface for some of NASA’s awesome data.

 ## Features
 Real-time tracking of the ISS's current position on a map.